Jim Crockett Promotions: 1970s

 Jim Crockett died in 1973.
-He left JCP to his family, with his eldest son, Jim Crockett, Jr., taking over as chief executive.
+He left JCP to his family, with his eldest son, Jim Crockett Jr., taking over as chief executive.

-Led by the younger Crockett and under the guidance of a new creative force—former wrestler-turned-match-booker George Scott—the promotion moved away from generally featuring just tag teams, to primarily focusing on singles wrestling (although tag-team matches continued to play a big part in the company).
+Led by the younger Crockett and under the guidance of a new creative force—former wrestler-turned-match-booker George Scott—the promotion moved away from generally primarily featuring tag teams, to primarily focusing on singles wrestling (although tag-team matches continued to play a big part in the company).

-By the early-1970s, JCP had gradually phased-out its multiple weekly television tapings in such cities as Charlotte, North Carolina, Greenville, South Carolina, and High Point, North Carolina, consolidating its production schedule into just one shoot (a Wednesday night videotaping at WRAL-TV in Raleigh), and then syndicating the broadcast to several local TV stations throughout the Carolinas and Virginia.
+By the early-1970s, JCP had gradually phased-out its multiple weekly television tapings in such cities as Charlotte, North Carolina, Greenville, South Carolina, and High Point, North Carolina, consolidating its production schedule into just one shoot (a Wednesday night videotaping at WRAL-TV in Raleigh, North Carolina), and then syndicating the broadcast to several local TV stations throughout the Carolinas and Virginia.
 In 1981, JCP moved to the WPCQ-TV studios in Charlotte (a station once owned by Ted Turner).

 The local shows hosted by announcers like Billy "Big Bill" Ward (from WBTV in Charlotte) and Charlie Harville (at WGHP in High Point) gave way to Mid-Atlantic Championship Wrestling (known briefly in 1978 as Mid-Atlantic Championship Sports).
-Mid-Atlantic was hosted by Bob Caudle, (a longtime WRAL weatherman).
+Mid-Atlantic was hosted by Bob Caudle, (a long-time WRAL weatherman).
 Caudle was joined by a rotation of co-hosts (everyone from Les Thatcher all the way to Dr. Tom Miller), before David Crockett (another son of Jim Crockett Sr.) became Bob's permanent co-host/color commentary man (after ending a very brief career as a wrestler, himself).
 For a brief period, a secondary show, East Coast Wrestling, was taped at WRAL; it was basically a re-packaged version of Mid-Atlantic, and it was also announced by Billy "Big Bill" Ward.

 In 1975, JCP premiered a new, syndicated show, Wide World Wrestling (renamed World Wide Wrestling in 1978).
 The original host of this show was former Georgia Championship Wrestling announcer Ed Capral.
-Subsequent Wide World/World Wide announcers included Les Thatcher, George and Sandy Scott, and Dr. Tom Miller.
+Subsequent Wide World/World Wide announcers included Les Thatcher, George George, Sandy Scott, and Dr. Tom Miller.
 It was also hosted by the team of Rich Landrum and Johnny Weaver.
 In 1978, JCP later added a short-lived show, The Best of NWA Wrestling, which was taped at the WCCB studios in Charlotte (across the street from the now-Bojangles' Coliseum, a regular venue for Mid-Atlantic live events) and featured then-active wrestler Johnny Weaver sitting down with top stars in a "coach's show" format (in which host and guest did running commentary over 16 millimeter film footage of matches from local arenas).
 Rich Landrum and David Crockett appeared on "Best Of", doing promo interviews for local arena shows.